 - Monitor project progress and maintain project schedule.

 - Develop project budget and track project costs according to contractual obligations.

 - Review and study project documents including estimates, design drawings, specifications, customer proposals and contracts.

-What Are Popular Skills for Electrical Project Managers?
+What is the highest pay for Electrical Project Managers?

 Our data indicates that the highest pay for an Electrical Project Manager is $127k / year

 What is the lowest pay for Electrical Project Managers?